 - Congratulate student and staff achievements

-- Spread the word about upcoming events, etc.
+- Spread the word about specials and upcoming events, etc.

-Many studios will set aside time at the party for Demonstrations.
+Many studios will set aside time at the practice party for Demonstrations.

 Usually, after sitting for a while, your Host will announce an activity for everyone.

 This can be another Mixer or maybe a Line Dance.
 If it’s a line dance, it might be one that everyone knows or it could be a ballroom line dance that the instructor makes up on the spot.
 (They’re very clever like that!)
 In any case, all attendees are invited and you’re up and moving again.